 How are these grads limiting lender profits?
 They are paying the loans off early.
-A recent article in the Wall Street Journal found that Ivy League graduates are paying upwards of 30% more than owed on their loans.
+An article in the Wall Street Journal found that Ivy League graduates are paying upwards of 30% more than owed on their loans.
 By comparison, most federal borrowers are paying 4 to 6% more than what they owe.

 More than just paying extra…